vdt/node-decimal/README.md

-This is a decimal library for node.js which supports arbitrarily large numbers using substack/node-bigint
+This is a decimal library for node.js which supports arbitrarily large numbers built on top of https://github.com/substack/node-bigint

 ## install